tmcgilchrist/ghuntley/content/notes/papers/confusion-in-the-church-turing-thesis.md

 - true origins of the church-turing thesis, first publication, when and where
 - numerical functions
 - symbolic functions
-- soundness of arguments / proofs
+- soundness of arguments / faulty argument